YohannesTz/TikMock/README.md

 of the official tiktok app so i am calling it "The Mock of Tiktok" ...
 "TikMock"

 ## Notice
-The Videos and materials used in this app are not mine and are not licensed the same as this repo
+The Videos and materials used in this app are not mine and are not licensed the same as this repo using them in other (including this) in production will require a permission or a license.

+## Build
+Check out the current debug build [here](https://drive.google.com/file/d/11gTYB2L3-4MkUOZ6n0g7SDHM4Jb-iV4i/view?usp=sharing)

 # MIT License (MIT)